 This shortcut version of Tomato and Bread Soup is the ideal pantry recipe made from shelf-stable ingredients.
+The bread magically thickens the soup without adding cream!
 Add a simple grilled cheese sandwich and this will bring back childhood memories for sure.

-I know what you're thinking...my Southern Grandma did NOT but white bread in her soup-crushed up crackers or cornbread, maybe.
+I know what you're thinking...my Southern Grandma did NOT put white bread in her soup-crushed up crackers or cornbread, maybe.
 It may sound crazy at first, it did to me, too.

 Last week, I was craving a grilled cheese sandwich.
 I did not grow up eating tomato soup with my grilled cheese sandwich but I know it is an iconic combination like biscuits and jam or cornbread and vegetable soup and my husband told me he grew up eating tomato soup with his grilled cheese.